-8.97 Some units, especially government units, may provide a gentee against a creditor defaulting in conditions that are very like non-life insurance.
-This happens when many guarantees of the same sort are issued and it is possible to make a realistic estimate of the overall level of defaults.
+8.97 Some units, especially government units, may provide a guarantee against a creditor defaulting in conditions that have the same characteristics non-life insurance.
+This happens when many guarantees of the same sort are issued and it is possible to make a realistic estimate of the overall level efaults.
 In this case, the fees paid (and the property income earned on them) are treated in the same way as non-life insurance premiums and the calls under the guarantees are treated in the same way as non-life insurance claims.

-3. Current transfers within general government
+20. Current transfers within general government

-- 8.98 Current transfer within central priment consist of current transfers between different government units or different sub-sectors of general government.
-They include current transfers between different levels of government, such as frequently occur between central and state or local government units, and between government units and social security funds.
-They do not include transfers of funds committed to finance gross fixed capital formation, such transfers being treated as capital transfers. - 8.99 One government unit may act as an agent on behalf of a second government unit by, for example, collecting taxes which are due to the second unit, at the same time as it collects its own taxes.
+- 8.98 Current transfers within general government consist of current transfers between different government units.
+They include current transfers between different levels of government, such as frequently occur between central and state or local government units, and between central government and social security funds.
+They do not include transfers of funds committed to finance gross fixed capital formation, such transfers being treated as capital transfers. - 8.99 One government unit may act as an agent on behalf of a second government unit by, for example, collecting taxes that are due to the second unit, at the same time as it collects its own taxes.
 Taxes collected on behalf of the second unit in this way are to be recorded as accruing directly to the second unit and are not to be treated as a current transfer from the first to the second unit.
 Delays in remitting the taxes from the first to the second government unit give rise to entries under "other accounts receivable/payable" in the financial account.

-4. Current international cooperation
+21. Current international cooperation

 - 8.100 Current international cooperation consists of current transfers in cash or in kind between the governments of different countries or between governments and international organizations.
-This includes: - (a) Transfers between governments that are used by the recipients to finance current expenditures, including emergency aid after natural disasters; they include transfers in kind in the form of food, clothing, blankets, medicines, etc.; - (b) Annual or other regular contributions paid by member governments to international organizations (excluding taxes payable to supra-national organizations); - (c) Payments by governments or international organizations to other governments to cover the salaries of those technical assistance staff who are deemed to be resident in the country in which they are working.
+This includes: - (a) Transfers between governments that are used by the recipients to finance current expenditures, including emergency aid after natural disasters; they include transfers in

+- kind in the form of food, clothing, blankets, medicines, etc.: - (b) Annual or other regular contributions paid by member governments to international organizations (excluding taxes payable to supra-national organizations); - (c) Payments by governments or international organizations to other governments to cover the salaries of those technical assistance staff who are deemed to be resident in the country in which they are working.